-RTNDA Edward R. Murrow Award for ‘best use of sound’ for the “Rudy Blair – Media Idol” feature
+- RTNDA Edward R. Murrow Award Reginal and National for ‘best use of sound’ for the “Rudy Blair – Media Idol” feature

 He was also the 2007 and 2008 Canadian Association of Broadcasting gold ribbon finalist for “Rudy Blair Reports: Diversity in News and Information Programming.”

-Played a major role in 680News winning the ‘Station of the Year’ for ‘News/Talk/Sports’ eight out of nine times at Canadian Music Week
+- Played a major role in 680News winning the ‘Station of the Year’ for ‘News/Talk/Sports’ nine out of ten times at Canadian Music Week

 He also reported live on the death of Michael Jackson on June 25, 2009.
 His poignant memories and gripping reports touched not only fellow media colleagues, but also listeners who were shocked by the tragic turn of events.